irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_05-Identify_Malign_Information/Audio_Visual-Identify_Misinformation/LESSON_NAME-Identify_Malign_Information.md

+Certainly!
+Below is the markdown version of the slides for the lesson on "Identifying Misinformation and Disinformation" with detailed sections for each framework and the requested assessment format.

+---

 # CONTEXT
 This template is for a general outline of the slides for a lesson plan.
 The slides are designed to be used in a classroom setting to guide the instructor through the lesson.
 The slides are designed to be used in conjunction with the lesson plan document.